Vienna

 The Old Town in Salzburg is a living dream, with its mix of horses trotting, stylish dogs like their owners, historical architecture, medieval buildings, and those cool vintage shop signs.
 You can see where Mozart lived on the historic street called Getreidegasse.
 The city vibes with buzzing jazz and cozy clubs, which keep the city alive at night.

 Salzburg has some of the most beautiful beer gardens.
-Stern Biergarten is the perfect pit-stop to quench your thirst for tasty brews.
+Stern Biergarten is the perfect pit-stop to quench your thirst for tasty bevs.
 It’s an airy and relaxing beer garden shaded by old chestnut trees in the beautiful baroque town.

 The hostel we stayed at was called Muffins, zero atmosphere, super awkward energy.
 It was in a great natural location, but inside felt like a psychiatric ward.